ubuntupunk/visidian/README.md

 Visidian is a Vim plugin designed to provide Obsidian-like **Personal Knowledge Management (PKM)** functionality within Vim.
 It supports managing notes, interconnecting them, and organizing your knowledge using various methods, including the PARA method.

-This is currently just a markdown note-taking tool.
-If you want a more established task-management project, try org mode for vim i.e [vim-orgmode](https://github.com/jceb/vim-orgmode).
+This is currently just a markdown note-taking tool with some extra functionality.
+If you want a more established task-management project, try org mode for vim i.e [vim-orgmode](https://github.com/jceb/vim-orgmode) or a diary and wiki, try [vim-wiki]https://github.com/vimwiki/vimwiki.
 If you want to assist me in testing please bare in mind that I have yet to make an official release, so expect bugs, file a report and be patient.
 Pull requests welcome see contributions below.

 ## Contents